webhintio/hint/docs/developer-guide/rules/how-to-test-rules.md

           serverConfig: 'HTML to use',
           reports: [{
               message: 'Message the error will have',
-              position: { column: 0, line: 0 } // Where the error will show
+              position: { column: 0, line: 0 } // Where the error will show.
           }]
       },
       { ... }